 Radiologic techs are responsible for helping perform imaging studies such as X-ray’s, MRI’s, and CAT scans.
 These professionals prepare patients for these exams, perform exams, maintain the equipment, and communicate with the physician reviewing the results to ensure the test was performed correctly.
 Becoming a radiologic technologist requires either an associate or a bachelor’s degree in radiography from a traditional or online radiology tech program.
 Some courses may have a math prerequisite, but math and chemistry are not typically part of a radiography degree.

 Medical Social Worker

 Medical social workers help to provide support to patients and their families.
 These social workers also help to coordinate care for patients with the hospital or practice in which the social worker is employed.
 From helping patients access available community resources to obtaining assistance for them when they are unable to take care of their medical needs themselves, medical social workers provide a variety of essential services.
-Entry level medical social worker jobs require a bachelors-level education.
+Entry level medical social worker jobs require graduating from an in-person or online bachelor’s degree in social work program.
 This could be an education in psychology or sociology, but more commonly will be specifically in social work.
 Some of these programs may have a math prerequisite, but most don’t require any math or chemistry to graduate.

 Average Annual Salary: $59,300

 Medical secretaries perform clerical work for hospitals, clinics, and other medical facilities.
 Becoming a medical secretary doesn’t require any specific degree, although a degree may help.
 While there are certification courses that you can take to increase your likelihood of obtaining a medical secretary job, ultimately, you only need a high school diploma or GED.
 Certification courses for medical secretaries generally don’t include a math or chemistry component.